Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Description

 Between the begining of April and the end of school in June, we fabricated the robotic arm and completed the wiring and code until it mostly worked.
 We had some problems with it, mostly with the weight being too heavy on the first servo which caused it to get off balance at first, and once it was working, one of the servos had a stripped gear and would overcorrect itself so much that the entire arm began vibrating.
-We figured out the solutions to these problems, though we ran out of time to replace the servo and change the code.
-Here is the final CAD design, wiring diagram, and photos of the completed project, as well as a reflection on the project:
+We figured out the solutions to these problems, though we ran out of time to replace the servo and change the code to reduce the shaking.
+Here is the final CAD design, wiring diagram, and photos of the completed robitic arm, as well as a reflection on the project:

 ### Final CAD designs

-We had to change the CAD design to reduce the 3D printed material we used, so we made the bottom of the bace a seperate lazer cutted piece from the two side pieces.
-This is an image of the cad design with the arms hidden, though it is missing two of the buttons, and the final product recived other small changes as well:
+We had to change the CAD design to reduce the 3D printed material we used, so we made the bottom of the bace a seperate lazercut piece from the two 3D printed side pieces.
+This is an image of the CAD design with the arms hidden, though it is missing two of the buttons, and the final product recived other small changes as well:

 ![cad without arms final photo](https://raw.githubusercontent.com/Wesswanson/Double-Servo-Robotic-Arm/main/Screen%20Shot%202021-06-10%20at%202.34.13%20PM.png)